 Where the design community meets.

-Product Designer at Facebook Joined over 6 years ago
+Product Designer at Facebook Joined about 9 years ago

 This is cool, and certainly compelling.